Pulmonary arterial hypertension (PAH)

 A racing heartbeat (palpitations)

-A higher-than-normal heartrate, due to the heart working harder
+A higher-than-normal heart rate, due to the heart working harder

 Swelling (oedema) in legs, ankles, feet or tummy (abdomen)